T–V distinction in the world's languages: Estonian

 Estonian is a language with T–V distinction, second-person plural (teie) is used instead of second-person singular (sina) as a means of expressing politeness or formal speech.
 Sina is the familiar form of address used with family, friends, and minors.
 The distinction is still much more widely used and more rigid than in closely related Finnish language.

 Similar to the French language vouvoyer, the verb teietama is used, and teie is used when addressing a (new) customer or a patient, or when talking to a person in his/her function.
 In hierarchical organizations, like large businesses or armies, sina is used between members of a same rank/level while teie is used between members of different ranks.
 Sina (the verb sinatama is also used) is used with relatives, friends, when addressing children, and with close colleagues.
 Borderline situations, such as distant relatives, young adults, customers in rental shops or new colleagues, sometimes still present difficulties.

+Hungarian

+Hungarian provides numerous, often subtle means of T–V distinction:

+The use of the second-person conjugation with the pronoun te (plural ti) is the most informal mode.
+As in many other European languages, it is used within families, among children, lovers, close friends, (nowadays often) among coworkers, and in some communities, suggesting an idea of brotherhood.
+Adults unilaterally address children this way, and it is the form used in addressing God and other Christian figures (such as Jesus Christ or the Blessed Virgin), animals, and objects or ideas.
+Sociologically, the use of this form is widening.
+Whereas traditionally the switch to te is often a symbolic milestone between people, sometimes sealed by drinking a glass of wine together (pertu, cf. Brüderschaft (trinken) in German), today people under the age of about thirty will often mutually adopt te automatically in informal situations.
+A notable example is the Internet: strangers meeting online often use the informal forms of address, regardless of age or status differences.

+Nevertheless, formal forms of address are alive and well in Hungarian: